jacomyal/sigma.js/plugins/sigma.renderers.customShapes/README.md

 Modern browsers impose restrictions regarding what kind of (image) data can be trusted or not, before "eating it" eg. load it in graphic card memory, or reading the buffer.

- WebGL applications may utilize images and videos that come from other domains, with the cooperation of the server hosting the media, using Cross-Origin Resource Sharing [CORS].
+ WebGL applications may use images and videos that come from other domains, with the cooperation of the server hosting the media, using Cross-Origin Resource Sharing [CORS].
  In order to use such media, the application needs to explicitly request permission to do so, and the server needs to explicitly grant permission.